 Parents of pupils not offered a place at the school will have the right of appeal to an independent Admissions Appeal Panel.
 Any child refused a place at the school will be placed on a waiting list which will be prioritised according to the admissions criteria.
 Waiting lists for the normal year of entry will be maintained until the end of the Autumn term.

-If you live in Bedford Borough and would like to apply for a place at Eileen Wade Primary School, please click on the link below.
+If you live in Bedford Borough and would like to apply for a place at Eileen Wade Primary School, please click on the link above.